oander03/P003-iClicker-bot/README.md

 ## How it Works 🚀
 - Opens iClickers website and signs in for me
 - Joins the active class
-- Clicks one of the answers to get participation
+- Clicks a random answer to get participation
+- Moves constantly in a humanistic way to avoid suspicion

 ## Tech Stack 🛠️
 100% Python